paulanthonywilson/hc_sr_501_occupation/README.md

     Supervisor.start_link(children, opts)
   end
 end
 ```

+Note that the module's `pin/0` and `occoupation_timeout/0` are read at start; modifying the values after that point will have no impact without going in and killing processes.

 A processes can subscribe to receive a message when a movement event has occurred, with the `subscribe/0` function that has been added to your module, eg

 ```elixir
 MovementSensor.subscribe()
 ```

 On subscription your process will receive an occupation message with its current state.
 If movement has been detected since startup, then the last movement detection will also be sent.